 We sampled most of the menus at the Epcot International Festival of the Arts, and were surprised that most portions were relatively hearty and value for money was fairly solid.
 In both cases, better than the Food & Wine Festival, but not as good of value as a regular counter service meal.

-As we note in our Best Food at the 2018 Epcot International Festival of the Arts post, the food is the least important component of the event.
+As we note in our Best Food at Epcot International Festival of the Arts post, the food is the least important component of the event.
 (We recommend several things in that post, but the one you absolutely must try is the Saumon en Croute Façon Paul Bocuse, which is arguably the best savory dish at any Epcot festival.)

 While the food is very good and some portions are generous, it’s also on the expensive side–even more than Food & Wine Festival.
 This makes it a tough sell if you’re paying out of pocket–especially since this event does not revolve around food.